S3-working-group/s3-practical-guide/s3-practical-guide.md

 # Glossary (cont.)

-**Role**: A set of constraints for how an individual can account for a domain.
+**Role**: A role is an area of accountability defined by a domain and assigned to an individual.
 **SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Self-Governance**: People governing themselves within the constraints of a domain.
 **Self-Organization**: People coordinating work within constraints defined through governance.
 **Semi-Autonomy**: People with autonomy to create value, limited by the constraints of their domain.
 **Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.
 **Strategy**: A high level approach how people will create value to successfully account for a domain.
-**Subdomain**: A domain that is fully nested within another domain.
+**Subdomain**: A domain that is fully contained in another domain.
-**Subdriver**: A subdriver arises as a consequence of people responding to another driver (the superdriver) and are necessary to address to respond to the superdriver.
+**Subdriver**: A subdriver arises as a consequence of people responding to another driver (the superdriver) and is necessary to address to respond to the superdriver.
 **Superdomain**: A domain that fully contains another domain.
 **Superdriver**: see subdriver.
 **Transparency**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.